Frequently Asked Questions

 How long will it take to get my screens?

-Generally, it takes us 7-10 business days to ship your custom built screens.
+Generally, it takes us 7-10 business days to ship your custom built screens but during our busy season (March-September) production times could be longer.
 Once your order ships you will receive a tracking number from which you can get the estimated delivery date.
-We ship FedEx Ground.
+We normally ship FedEx Ground but for larger orders we may be required to ship via a freight carrier.
 In most cases the shipping time is 3-4 days.

 What forms of payment do you accept?

 We accept Visa, MasterCard, AMEX and Discover Card and PayPal.

 Credit cards are charged at the time if checkout so we can begin processing your order immediately.

 How do I contact customer service?

 No, there is no sales tax on any orders purchased from states other than Texas.
 For Texas purchases, a 8.25% sales tax is applied.

 Can I change or cancel my order?

 If you need to change or cancel your order, please call 972-346-8179.
 It is only possible to change or cancel your order before it goes into production.
 We will do our best to accommodate your request.
 However, once an order has gone to production we cannot accept changes or cancellations.

 I haven’t received my email order confirmation.
 Did my order go through?